-PVIFF is again partnering with JARO, an exciting multi-media digital platform, to launch our fourth annual short film competition.
+PVIFF is again partnering with JARO, an exciting multi-media digital platform, to launch our fifth annual short film competition.
 This year we are also including documentary shorts.
 Our partnership with JARO will provide filmmakers an opportunity to promote their works and have their films watched and voted on via an online audience.
 The top short films/docs will be chosen by an industry-select jury with representation from JARO, African American Film Critics Association (AAFCA) and PVIFF.
 The winners will receive a guaranteed slot at PVIFF.
 The top 3 winners of the Short Film/Short Docs Competition will receive special awards and cash prizes.
 Top rated films/docs that are selected will be automatically eligible to participate in JARO’s filmmaker marketing, promotion and monetization programs for time they are selected as finalists for the competition for a minimum of 90 days post festival.

 “We’re excited about our ongoing partnership with PVIFF at JARO.
 Our goal is to partner with emerging filmmakers to discover, promote and distribute great content that attracts a wide viewing audience and we believe that PVIFF has a variety of content to choose from through their talented filmmakers that submit each year,” says JARO Founder and CEO, Richard DeVaughn.

 JARO is a media technology company that serves as the premier online streaming destination focused on presenting "The Arts and Culture" as produced by emerging and established creators across the global Black Diaspora to be experienced by African American audiences and their cohorts.
 For more information about JARO visit: www.watchjaro.com.